-- The notes are designed for investors who seek a return of twice the appreciation of each index in a weighted diversified basket of three international buffered return enhanced components, consisting of the Dow Jones EURO STOXX 50® Index, the FTSETM 100 Index and the TOPIX® Index, each of which is converted into U.S. dollars and each of which is subject to a different maximum return, as described below, at maturity.
-Investors should be willing to forgo interest and dividend payments and, if any Component Index declines by more than 10%, be willing to lose some or all of their principal.
-Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Senior unsecured obligations of JPMorgan Chase & Co. maturing August 12, 2010. - Minimum denominations of \$10,000 and integral multiples of \$1,000 in excess thereof. - The notes are expected to price on or about July 24, 2009 and are expected to settle on or about July 29, 2009.
+- The notes are designed for investors who seek a return of twice the appreciation of each index in a weighted diversified basket of three international buffered return enhanced components, consisting of the EURO STOXX 50[®] Index, the FTSETM 100 Index and the TOPIX[®] Index, each of which is converted into U.S. dollars and each of which is subject to a different maximum return, as described below, at maturity.
+Investors should be willing to forgo interest and dividend payments and, if the Ending Index Level of a Component Underlying is less than the Initial Index Level of such Component Underlying by more than 10%, be willing to lose some or all of their principal.
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Senior unsecured obligations of JPMorgan Chase & Co. maturing February 23, 2012[†] - Minimum denominations of \$10,000 and integral multiples of \$1,000 in excess thereof - The notes are expected to price on or about February 4, 2011 and are expected to settle on or about February 9, 2011.